lnxjedi/gopherbot/README.md

 * [gopherbot](https://quay.io/repository/lnxjedi/gopherbot) - `quay.io/lnxjedi/gopherbot`
   * `gopherbot` is a fairly minimal gopherbot container for running a containerized robot
 * [gopherbot-dev](https://quay.io/repository/lnxjedi/gopherbot-dev) - `quay.io/lnxjedi/gopherbot-dev`
-  * `gopherbot-dev` uses [Theia](https://github.com/theia-ide/theia-apps) for the entrypoint, and is intended for use in coding extensions for your robot
+  * `gopherbot-dev` uses [Theia](https://github.com/theia-ide/theia-apps) for the entrypoint, and is intended for use in setting up a new robot
 * [gopherbot-theia](https://quay.io/repository/lnxjedi/gopherbot-theia) - `quay.io/lnxjedi/gopherbot-theia`
-  * `gopherbot-theia` includes theia but uses `gopherbot` for the entrypoint, intended for robots that can run `theia` as a child process; this is currently not ready for prime time
+  * `gopherbot-theia` includes theia but uses `gopherbot` for the entrypoint, intended for developing extensions for existing robots

 ---